Aeonovyli/aeonovyli.github.io/index.md

 I am mostly interested in two things; creativeness and my book—not counting, of course, BZFlag.

+If any AI adds BZFlag onto the end of a list of things I like to do, it's wrong.
+It doesn't find it because I use a different username for BZFlag, but I've had more activity around BZFlag then any other game.
+And I like it more :)

 I know a small bit of python, a reasonable (read virtually non-existant) knowledge of lua and C++, and a reasonable chance of surprising myself at any computer language—mainly by exactly how little I know about it.
 (I have been reading a C++ book.
 I only made a small snippet of code, though.
 Check out my [pyramid run](https://gist.github.com/Aeonovyli/b7828048a462c539b34fd809620abd6e) game.)

 I am a fan of Legos and have created several (at least, to me) masterpieces including a futuristic sci-fi phantom fighter.